 - Use the brake pedal to stop the vehicle.

 - Apply the handbrake.

-- The first gear should also be selected.
+- The 1st gear should also be selected.

-- Switch the engine off and remove the key from the ignition lock.
+- Switch the engine off and remove the key from the ignition.
 Turn the steering wheel slightly to engage the steering lock.

-- Always take you car keys with you when you leave the vehicle
+- Always take you car keys with you when you leave the vehicle $\Rightarrow \Delta$.

-⇒ Λ.